moefh/esp32-wii-nunchuk/README.md

 ![ESP32 connected to a Wii Nunchuk](images/photo.jpg)

-This library supports the Wii Nunchuk and the Wii Classic Controller.
-It should be easy to adapt it to work with other I2C devices that plug in the Wiimote (like the Classic Controller Pro, Balance Board, etc.) with the information available in the [Wiibrew project](http://wiibrew.org/wiki/Wiimote/Extension_Controllers), but I have none of these devices so I don't know for sure.
+This library supports the **Wii Nunchuk** and the **Wii Classic Controller**.
+It shouldn't be hard to adapt it to work with other I2C devices that plug in the Wiimote (like the Classic Controller Pro, Wii Motion Plus, etc.) with the information available in the [Wiibrew project](http://wiibrew.org/wiki/Wiimote/Extension_Controllers), but I have none of these devices so I don't know for sure.